• Skip to primary navigation

 Baked Pumpkin Donut Recipe

 These baked pumpkin donuts couldn't be easier to make.
 Everything goes into one bowl and bakes in the oven for less than 15 minutes.
-Plus, there are no fancy tools needed — just a whisk!
+Plus, no fancy tools are needed— just a whisk!

 The recipe creates a super soft and fluffy base that is not overpowering with pumpkin.
-It has the right amount of warming spices to complement the pumpkin to create the perfect fall treat.
+It has the right amount of warming spices to complement the pumpkin.
 It will be hard to eat just one of these baked pumpkin donuts.

 Why You'll Love These Baked Pumpkin Donuts

-• Flavorful - Cinnamon, nutmeg, ginger, and a pinch of cloves combine with the pumpkin to make up the fall flavor.
+• Flavorful - Cinnamon, nutmeg, ginger, and a pinch of cloves combine with the pumpkin to create the fall flavor.

 • Nothing Complicated - One bowl and no mixer!
 Is there anything else better in a recipe?

 • Quick - These baked pumpkin donuts cook in the oven in under 15 minutes.
-No waiting around for fryers to heat up here!
+There's no waiting around for fryers to heat up here!

 stack of baked pumpkin donuts